PyTorch3D

 # Copyright (c) Meta Platforms, Inc. and affiliates.
 All rights reserved.

-This tutorial showcases the cameras
+This tutorial showcases the cameras, transforms and so3 API.

 The problem we deal with is defined as follows: